Aged Care Homelessness Action Plan

 Housing for the Aged Action Group (HAAG) is working with a Reference Group and the Aged Care Sector Committee Diversity Sub-group to develop the Homelessness Action Plan.

-- Renting a home that is too expensive, in poor condition or not suitable for ageing
+- Rented a home that is too expensive, in poor condition or not suitable for ageing

 - Lived with friends or family because no other options available or suitable